alphagov/govuk-developer-docs/source/manual/readmes.html.md

 parent: "/manual.html"
 ---

 This is a guide to writing and maintaining README documents for GOV.UK's public repositories.
+It's based on [guidance we have in the GDS Way for READMEs](https://gds-way.cloudapps.digital/manuals/readme-guidance.html#writing-readmes).

 READMEs are for a technical audience.
 This could be a new starter or an existing developer.
 Using the following template will help to ensure each README is consistent, correct, short and actionable.